Gabriel Barcia-Colombo

-Gabriel Barcia-Colombo (born 1982) is an American video artist and filmmaker, best known for his innovative video sculpture installations.
-He explores themes of memory, identity, and human connection through a unique combination of video, photography, and video sculpture.
+Gabriel Barcia-Colombo (born 1982) is an American video artist and filmmaker.
+His video sculpture installations explore themes of memory, identity, and human connection through a combination of video, photography, and video sculpture.

-Barcia-Colombo's work blurs the boundaries between art and technology, utilizing video projection, interactive elements, and immersive experiences to engage viewers.

-With his distinct artistic vision and contributions to the realm of video sculpture, Barcia-Colombo has garnered critical acclaim and recognition within the art community.
-His boundary-pushing creations provide viewers with unique and immersive perspectives on the intersection of technology and humanity.
+Barcia-Colombo is the grandson of Spanish poet and writer José Rubia Barcia.

 Early life and career

-Gabriel graduated from the USC School of Cinema-Television and is currently a Professor of Media Arts at Tisch School of the Arts.
+Barcia-Colombo graduated from the USC School of Cinema-Television.
+He is a professor of Media Arts at the Tisch School of the Arts.
 In 2008, he was awarded the NYFA grant for video.
 In 2012, he was made a TED fellow.
-Gabriel has presented two TED talks since then, one in 2012 and the other in 2013.
+Barcia-Colombo has presented two TED talks, one in 2012 and another in 2013.

-In 2014, Gabriel founded “Bunker,” a pop-up VR gallery in New York City which features artists' work in the form of code-driven sculpture, augmented reality and virtual installation.
-The gallery was re-opened at Sotheby's in New York in 2017.
+In 2014, Barcia-Colombo founded "Bunker," a pop-up VR gallery in New York City, which features artists' work in the form of code-driven sculpture, augmented reality, and virtual installation.
+The gallery re-opened at Sotheby's in New York in 2017.

-In 2025, Gabriel directed a music video for David Byrne's lead single "Everybody Laughs" from the artist's solo album Who Is the Sky?, set to release later in September.
+In 2025, Barcia-Colombo directed a music video for David Byrne's single "Everybody Laughs" from the album Who Is the Sky?.